hpc/charliecloud/doc-src/dev.rst

 PRs will not be merged until they pass the tests.

-* Tests should pass on our development box in both standard and full scope.
+* Tests should pass on your development box as well as all relevant clusters, in full scope.
 (Note that some of the examples take quite a long time to build; the Docker cache is your friend.)

 * All the Travis tests should pass.
 If you're iterating trying to make Travis happy, consider interactive rebase, amending commits, or a throwaway branch.